Kazakhstan: Military

 Most of Kazakhstan's military was inherited from the Soviet Armed Forces' Turkestan Military District.
 These units became the core of Kazakhstan's new military.
 It acquired all the units of the 40th Army (the former 32nd Army) and part of the 17th Army Corps, including six land-force divisions, storage bases, the 14th and 35th air-landing brigades, two rocket brigades, two artillery regiments, and a large amount of equipment that had been withdrawn from over the Urals after the signing of the Treaty on Conventional Armed Forces in Europe.
 Since the late 20th century, the Kazakhstan Army has focused on expanding the number of its armoured units.
 Since 1990, armoured units have expanded from 500 to 1,613 in 2005.

 The Kazakh air force is composed mostly of Soviet-era planes, including 41 MiG-29s, 44 MiG-31s, 37 Su-24s and 60 Su-27s.
 A small naval force is maintained on the Caspian Sea.

 Kazakhstan sent 29 military engineers to Iraq to assist the US post-invasion mission in Iraq.
 During the second Iraq War, Kazakhstani troops dismantled 4 million mines and other explosives, helped provide medical care to more than 5,000 coalition members and civilians, and purified 718 m3 of water.

 Kazakhstan's National Security Committee (UQK) was established on 13 June 1992.
 It includes the Service of Internal Security, Military Counterintelligence, Border Guard, several Commando units, and Foreign Intelligence (Barlau).
 The latter is considered the most important part of KNB.
 Its director is Nurtai Abykayev.

-Since 2002, the joint tactical peacekeeping exercise "Steppe Eagle" has been hosted by the Kazakhstan government.
+Since 2002 the joint tactical peacekeeping exercise "Steppe Eagle" has been hosted by the Kazakhstan government.
 "Steppe Eagle" focuses on building coalitions and gives participating nations the opportunity to work together.
-During the Steppe Eagle exercises, the KAZBAT peacekeeping battalion operates within a multinational force under a unified command within peacekeeping operations, with NATO and the U.S. Military.
+During the Steppe Eagle exercises, the KAZBAT peacekeeping battalion operates within a multinational force under a unified command within peacekeeping operations, with NATO and the US Military.

-In December 2013, Kazakhstan announced it will send officers to support United Nations Peacekeeping forces in Haiti, Western Sahara, Ivory Coast and Liberia.
+In December 2013 Kazakhstan announced it will send officers to support United Nations Peacekeeping forces in Haiti, Western Sahara, Ivory Coast and Liberia.

+Political issues

+The main political issues in Kazakhstan were low personal incomes, inflation, corruption and unemployment according to a 2026 Kazakhstan Institute of Public Development poll.

+A 2017 OECD report on Kazakhstan indicated that Kazakhstan has reformed laws with regard to the civil service, judiciary, instruments to prevent corruption, access to information, and prosecuting corruption in Kazakhstan.
+Kazakhstan has implemented anticorruption reforms that have been recognized by organizations like Transparency International.

+In 2011 Switzerland confiscated US$48 million in Kazakhstani assets from Swiss bank accounts, as a result of a bribery investigation in the United States.

+US officials believed the funds represented bribes paid by American officials to Kazakhstani officials in exchange for oil or prospecting rights in Kazakhstan.
+Proceedings eventually involved US$84 million in the US and another US$60 million in Switzerland.

+The Federal Bureau of Investigation (FBI) and the Kazakh Anti-Corruption Agency signed a Mutual Legal Assistance Treaty in February 2015.